-Please discuss placement options at your New Student Orientation or with your counselor prior to registration.
-Transfer students who have completed college-level courses in math and English are not required to take the placement tests.
-Proof of completed courses (e.g. copy of transcript or grade report) must be provided to the counselor prior to registration.
+Placement options can be discussed at New Student Orientation or with a Counselor prior to registration.
+Transfer students who have completed college-level courses in math and English are not required to take placement tests.
+Proof of completed courses (e.g. copy of transcript or grade report) must be provided to the Counselor prior to registration.